 Mean score of companies in the Insurance Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Towers Watson (WTW) reported total carbon emissions of approximately 384,131,000 kg CO2e.
+In 2023, Towers Watson reported total carbon emissions of approximately 384,131,000 kg CO2e.
 This figure includes 10,265,000 kg CO2e from Scope 1 emissions, 19,624,000 kg CO2e from Scope 2 emissions, and a significant 354,242,000 kg CO2e from Scope 3 emissions.
-In comparison, their 2022 emissions were about 344,575,000 kg CO2e, indicating an increase in total emissions year-on-year.
-WTW has set ambitious climate commitments, aiming for net-zero emissions across its entire value chain by 2050.
-The company has established a near-term target to reduce absolute Scope 1 and 2 greenhouse gas emissions by 50% by 2030, using 2019 as the baseline year.
-Additionally, WTW plans to reduce Scope 3 emissions from business travel by 55% per full-time employee within the same timeframe.
-By 2028, they also aim for 67% of their suppliers, based on spend, to have science-based targets.
-Long-term, WTW is committed to a 90% reduction in absolute Scope 1 and 2 emissions by 2050, alongside a similar 90% reduction in Scope 3 emissions, which encompasses various categories including purchased goods and services, capital goods, and waste generated in operations.
-These targets align with the science-based targets initiative, reflecting WTW's commitment to addressing climate change effectively.
+The combined Scope 1 and 2 emissions totalled about 29,889,000 kg CO2e.
+Towers Watson has set ambitious climate commitments, aiming for net-zero emissions across all scopes by 2050.
+They have established a near-term target to reduce absolute Scope 1 and 2 greenhouse gas emissions by 50% by 2030, using 2019 as the baseline year.
+Additionally, they plan to cut Scope 3 emissions from business travel by 55% per full-time employee within the same timeframe.
+Long-term, the company aims for a 90% reduction in absolute Scope 1, 2, and 3 emissions by 2050.
+These targets align with the Science Based Targets initiative (SBTi) and reflect Towers Watson's commitment to sustainable practices within the professional services sector, headquartered in Great Britain.

 Access structured emissions data, company-specific emission factors, and source documents